ThibautMilville/String_Conversion/README.md

 # String-Conversion
-Convert text to lowercase, uppercase and capital letters
+Convert text to lowercase, uppercase and capital letters.